 What Does Kava Do?

 Kava is mildly psychoactive and hypnotic.
 And, when we say mild, we mean it.
-When used appropriately, kava is not going to spark delirium, hallucinations, or cause a major shift in the way you see the world.
+When used appropriately, kava will not spark delirium or hallucinations or cause a major shift in how you see the world.
 But, it might make your mouth feel numb.
-It also can inspire relaxation, pleasant mood, sleepiness, and general feelings of wellbeing.
+It also can inspire relaxation, pleasant mood, sleepiness, and general feelings of well-being.